 In compliance with regulations

-When shipping dangerous goods by sea, the risks to the environment can be significantly increased in the event of an incident.
+When shipping dangerous goods by sea, the risks to the environment can significantly increase in the event of an incident.
 It is therefore essential to comply with the relevant regulations that are imposed by the International Maritime Organisation (IMO) for the carriage of dangerous goods by sea.

 The legislation directs the requirement for companies to appoint an expert to assist them, to ensure that all legal requirements are correctly applied, and places certain responsibilities on the different stakeholders within the logistical chain.